IDIAMath/idiamath.github.io/docs/question-match-properties.md

 Random $$(x, y)$$ coordinates are generated, the user is asked 1 of 3 randomly generated questions:
 1. to provide a function that will result in positive output for all first partial derivatives (Fx,Fy and Fxy) of the given function at the generated coordinates.
 2. to provide a function that will result in negative output for all first partial derivatives (Fx,Fy and Fxy)  of the given function at the generated coordinates.
-3. to provide a function that will result in unique number's **SIGN's** (1, -1, and 0 are unique numbers with different signs) at the generated coordinates for all partial derivatives.
+3. to provide a function that will result in unique **SIGN's** (1, -1, and 0 are unique numbers with different signs) at the generated coordinates for all partial derivatives.

 The user may choose to draw the provided function by clicking on the **'Draw Function'** button.